dailymotion/vast-client-js/docs/api/1.x/tracker.md

 # VASTTracker

-The VAST tracker constructor will process the tracking URLs of the selected ad/creative and returns an instance of `VASTTracker`.
+The VAST tracker constructor will process the tracking URLs of the selected ad/creative and return an instance of `VASTTracker`.
 You can create an instance with `new DMVAST.tracker( ad , creative [, variation] )`.

 - `Object` *ad* – Reference to the `<Ad>` element of the selected creative.
 - `Object` *creative* – Reference to the `<Creative>` element of the selected creative.